dmitrysamodurov/Aspose.Email-Documentation/python-net/developer-guide/working-with-outlook-storage-files-ost-or-pst/working-with-contacts-in-pst-file/_index.md

 1. Create a MapiContact object.
 1. Set the MapiContact properties using different constructors and methods.
-1. Create a PST using the PersonalStorage.Create() method.
+1. Create a PST using the PersonalStorage.create() method.
-1. Create a pre-defined folder (Contacts) at the root of the PST file by accessing the root folder and then calling the AddMapiMessageItem() method.
+1. Create a pre-defined folder (Contacts) at the root of the PST file by accessing the root folder and then calling the add_mapi_message_item() method.

 The following code snippet shows you how to create a MapiContact and then add it to the contacts folder of a newly created PST file.